-This degree provides the student with the dual option of seeking entry-level programming positions and/or continuing his/her studies at a four-year institution.
+Program location: Elkhorn Valley Campus, Fort Omaha Campus, South Omaha Campus level programming positions and/or continuing his/her studies at a four-year institution.
 Currently, Bellevue University and the University of Nebraska-Omaha (UNO) accept this degree.
 Areas of emphasis include Logic C, C++, VB and COBOL.